 In consumer lending, applicants undergo a comprehensive screening process to establish their credit worthiness.
-To measure credit worthiness, Nissan uses credit scoring systems that assign a credit score to an applicant on the basis of data provided by the credit bureaus and/or data provided by the applicant on the credit application.
-The underwriting decision is then Bon an automated or expert judgement process that includes assessment of the credit score, applicant's capacity to pay, available capital, debt repayment history, vehicle collateral and financing conditions.
-If necessary, and based on regional business practices, further telephone or field visit verifications may be undertaken.
+To measure credit worthiness, we use credit scoring systems that assign a credit score to an applicant on the basis of data provided by the credit bureaus and/or data provided by the applicant on the credit application.
+The underwriting decision is then made based on an automated or expert judgement process that includes assessment of the credit score, applicant's capacity to pay, available capital, debt repayment history, vehicle collateral and financing conditions.
+If necessary, and depending on regional business practices, further telephone or field visit verifications may be undertaken.
 For dealer finance, each application for a new credit limit, change to credit limits or annual re-approval of credit limits goes through an extensive committee-based evaluation and decision process.
 The evaluation focuses on the dealer's financial standing, internal rating, capacity to service debt, operational performance, appropriateness of the request, and the availability and amount of guarantees and collateral.
-The internal rating system used during the evaluation is based on a dealer scoring model taking into account key financial performance metrics and at times results of operational performance.
-All scoring models for consumer lending and for dealer finance undergo regular reviews and revisions to keep them up-to-date and applicable for current credit applications.
-These models have direct impact on pricing where risk-based pricing is practiced and/or applicable and in addition regulate stock audit frequency for dealer floorplan financing.
+The internal rating system used during the evaluation is based on a dealer scoring model taking into account key financial performance metrics and, at times, results of operational performance.

+All scoring models for consumer lending and dealer finance are regularly reviewed and revised to keep them up-to-date and applicable for current credit applications.
+These models have a direct impact on pricing where risk-based pricing is practiced and/or applicable and also regulate stock audit frequency for dealer floorplan financing.

-As a matter of accounting policy, Nissan maintains adequate credit loss provisions to cover any future probable credit losses; however, Nissan also takes all necessary measures to collect on outstanding bad debt promptly.
-Depending on region collections may utilize behavioral scoring, auto-dialer systems, call queue optimization or external third-party collection agencies to maximize recovery of outstanding debt.
+As a matter of accounting policy, Nissan maintains adequate credit loss provisions to cover any future probable credit losses.
+However, we also take all necessary measures to collect on outstanding bad debt promptly.
+Depending on the region, collections may utilize behavioral scoring, auto-dialer systems, call queue optimization or external third-party collection agencies to maximize recovery of outstanding debt.